GensaGames/Dashcam-Speed-Detection/README.md

 ## Conclusion

-Even I had a very good result on my validation data, it's will require further review on test data.
+Even I had a good result on my validation data, it's will require further review on test data.
 However, for me it was more a self education task, with great experience on computer vision analyze.
 This project has a good hints on different AI task, which we could reuse in future.